zhumingcheng697/NYU-Dining/README.md

 # NYU-Dining-Test

-**A Script that Fetches NYU Dining Location and Menu Data from the S3 Bucket and Parses and Validates that Data.**
+**A Script that Fetches NYU Dining Location and Menu Data, Parses and Validates it, and Automatically Emails the Users Should Errors Occur.**

 ## Features

 - Check the availability and validity of the location and menu data from the S3 bucket on which the dining portion of NYU Mobile relies

-- Print out the result for each and every test for each and every loaded location when the tests are running

-- Print out all error messages previously thrown after all tests have been completed

-- Email the users a copy of all the previously thrown error messages to the email address the users input
+- Email the users a copy of all the previously thrown error messages

-- Remember and forget whether the users prefer to email themselves error messages and which email address they prefer

-- Print out a list of locations that have passed all tests

-- Print out a list of locations that have passed one part of the tests but failed on the other part

-- Print out a list of locations that have failed on both parts of the test
+- Automatically rerun all the tests after a set interval or manually rerun all the tests with keyboard commands

 - Print out a table with names of all loaded locations and if they have failed the test, and if so, on which part of the test they each have failed

-- Rerun all the tests again if you would like to

 ## How to Set Up